-Fee for late submission of financial statements is based on period of delay
+Fee for late submission of financial statements is based on period of delay as of 2025

 If limited liability companies, co-operatives, European companies or European co-operatives do not submit their financial statements to the Trade Register within eight months of the end of a financial period, the Patent and Registration Office (PRH) will charge a fee.